 In Brussels, there are many places around town worth a look if you love antiques & vintage or if you regularly follow antiques roadshow: the Place du Jeu de Balle for instance, is a daily antiques market which is held in a concrete plaza, in the Marolles District, and where you might find everything from refrigerators and wheelchairs to vintage clothing, antique bottles and cut glass.
 And if you walk up adjacent Rue Blaes, you will eventually end up in a scruffy, shop-lined street where a number of antiques dealers showcase the very best of their finds.

 Stef Antiek is one of them.
 Located at the Kapellemarkt (Napoleon’s old stables), close to the very center of the city, this second-hand store showcases 950m² of antiques, vintage, original lightning, art-deco items, old building materials and so much more.
-A paradise for antiques lovers, Stef Antiek fatures tens of thousands of merchandises literally piled-up to the roof or hanging from the roof.
+A paradise for antique lovers, Stef Antiek features tens of thousands of merchandise literally piled up to the roof or hanging from the roof.

 The owners of Stef Antiek have used every single inches available, to display their treasures.
 And it seems they’ll never run out of one item in particular, unless it is really exclusive like a vintage Ducati Desmo from ’74, an antique Albatros speedboat or the scale model of a vintage Hispano Suisa.
 Flea markets enthusiast will have the choice between 1,000 vintage chairs, 1,000 retro lamps, 1,000 different kind of antique building material and more.